 - 50 Minimalism Quotes… Through the Centuries

 James Clear has one of the fastest growing single author blogs after growing his readership to over 100,000 subscribers within his first two years of publishing.
-After reading some of his articles, you will quickly understand why he has had so much success in a short period of time.
+After reading some of his articles, you will quickly understand why he has had so much success in a short period.
 Jame’s meticulously studies the best minds in the world and dissects information for his readers into actionable thought-provoking advice that helps form long-lasting habits.

 - The Myth of Multitasking: Why Fewer Priorities Leads to Better Work